catalyst-cloud/catalystcloud-docs/source/backups/creating-backup.rst

 time the original backup was taken.
 It does not ensure that the data is in a particular state after the restore.

-Duplicity on the other hand, creates a backup that will make multiple attempts to capture a given file if it has been changed.
-This is due to Duplicity being a file oriented backup rather than a point in time backup.
-As mentioned earlier, being a file oriented backup, Duplicity allows you to perform file-level restoration from your backup should you need to.
+The other tools on the other hand, will create backups that make multiple attempts to capture a given file if it has been changed.
+This is due to them being file oriented tools rather than performing a point in time backup.
+As mentioned earlier, being a file oriented backup, They allow you to perform file-level restoration from your backup should you need to.

 Depending on the type of backup you want to create and the solution that best suits your situation, you may decide to use one method or another.
-Generally the basic OpenStack backup solution is easier for maintaining a crash consistent copy of your data somewhere ready to restore while Duplicity is able to perform a more rigorous capture of the state of your files.
+Generally the basic OpenStack backup solution is easier for maintaining a crash consistent copy of your data somewhere ready to restore while the others are able to perform a more rigorous capture of the state of your files.

 ***********************